 Tax Rebate Calculator Online

-Our new Tax refund calculator is quite dynamic and will give you an estimate of what you could be entitled to.
+Our Tax return calculator is quite dynamic and will give you an estimate of what you could be entitled to.
 At QuickRebates it is common to find the real Tax rebate to be much higher than what it states in the calculator.
 This is because during our process of managing your claim we try to seek and identify as many allowable expenses and allowances as possible.
 Commonly a lot more costs and reliefs materialise which may have been overlooked when completing the Tax rebate calculator below.

 Although the calculator helps those individuals who are expecting a rebate, it also works as a general Tax return calculator and will deliver the same results.
 For example, if you want to forecast your Income Tax for the year, this calculator will calculate your end of year position taking into consideration National Insurance contributions.